Fadall/projet_meteo_dakar/README.md

 ## Database Configuration

-Update the database configuration in the script:
+Update the database configuration in the script (i used Render):

 ```
 DB_CONFIG = {